 Every experience forms us and shapes us, like a ball of clay.
 When faced with chronic illness, it's easy to succumb to the pressures of feeling disconnected from what's happening.
 Your world as you know it stops.
-It changes and becomes something entirely different from what you are accustom.
+It changes and becomes something entirely different from what you've been accustomed.
 Things you once took for granted may seem out of reach.

 I live to believe that each experience holds a lesson for me.
-I learn more about myself, and hopefully make me a better person.
-A person open to change, and a person who wants to survive what life has to offer.
+I learn more about myself, and hopefully it maked me a better person.
+A person open to change, and a person who wants to experience what life has to offer.
 I accept all these changes in see the beautiful knowledge locked within each experience, for that is how I became me.
-I move on, I fight, I learn and I evelove, and hopefully I'm a little better than I was before.
+I move on, I live, I learn, and I evelove and in the end I'll be better than yesterday and ready for tomorrow.

 Monday, February 22, 2016